 For the purpose of this analysis, the quintiles represent five equal groupings of resident students based on town wealth as defined in the Education Cost Sharing (ECS) grant.
 While each quintile contains 20 percent of the resident students in the state, the number of districts may vary among quintiles.
 Rather than focusing on single-town values as the 95:5 ratio does, the quintile figures focus on significant numbers of students from more than a dozen communities at opposite ends of the wealth spectrum.
-Note that the ratio for NCEP is now at .98 (a ratio below 1.00, indicating that the poorest group of districts are spending above the wealthiest group).
-Yet, the NCEP ratio between the 95th and 5th percentile town remains in the 1.4 range (at 1.43 to 1).
-Although the gap between the highest- and lowest-spending towns remains fairly wide, the supplemental federal and state aid that is targeted primarily to the group of poorer communities has raised their per pupil spending on average to a level above that of the state's most affluent communities.
-This is particularly true for some of the larger urban districts which educate the majority of the state's students in the poorest quintile.
+Note that the ratio for NCEP is decreasing and is now at .96 (a ratio below 1.00, indicating that the poorest group of towns is spending above the wealthiest group).
+Yet, the NCEP ratio between the 95th and 5th percentile town increased to 1.49.
+Although the gap between the highest- and lowest-spending towns increased and remains fairly wide, the supplemental federal and state aid that is targeted primarily to the group of poorer communities has raised their per pupil spending on average to a level above that of the state's most affluent communities.
+This is particularly true for some of the larger urban communities which educate the majority of the state's students in the poorest quintile.
 The same pattern does not hold for RPENS, primarily because state and federal funds and special education are discounted from regular program expenditures and the unit of measure in RPENS is weighted need students.
-Using weighted need students and not counting supplemental state and federal grants has a greater impact on RPENS in the needlest districts because of the relative concentration of student weighting supplemental state and federal aid, and special education in those districts.
+Using weighted need students and not counting supplemental state and federal grants has a greater impact on RPENS in the needlest towns because of the relative concentration of student weighting supplemental state and federal aid, and special education in those towns.
+The 95:5 ratio increased slightly while the wealthiest:poorest quintile ratio decreased slightly in 2000-01.

-Resident Student Based Quintiles for Table 3 Data Grouped by ECS Town Wealth
+Resident Student-Based Quintiles for Table 3 Data Grouped by ECS Town Wealth